-Our response structured around the consultation questionnaire questions that were available to us to respond to.
+Our response to the consultation questions that were available to us to respond to is included below.

 Q7.
 If you think we have missed out any data that should be used, please tell us what it is below.

 Yes, we feel a significant amount of data has been missed.